Color of the Month

 Let’s look at a few ways to incorporate a little blue goodness in your life and break up the everyday monotony.

-Drinking glasses in fun colors and styles are always an inspired idea that add a lovely detail to parties, dinners, or exotic drinks.
+Drinking glasses in fun colors and shapes are always an inspired idea that add a lovely detail to parties, dinners, or cocktails with friends.
 Check your local dollar stores for a great selection at the right price! tumblers, 12 for $36.

 Hang this leaded glass crescent moon in a sunny window and watch it cast tranquil hues of light across the room. stained glass crescent moon, $10.